What Is Copal

 The indications are derived from feedback from people who have used the oil for those purposes and find the oil effective in the treatment of that particular condition.
 With the advent of antibiotic over-use, mis-use, over-prescription and antibiotic resistance, I feel that there is a place for copal medicinal oil in the treatment of skin infections (bacterial and fungal) at an early stage.
 In my personal observation, copal acts as an effective vulnerary, i.e., an agent which heals wounds and sores.
 Furthermore, copal has been described in herbals as “hot and dry in the third degree” which possibly explains why it is effective in arthritis and muscular aches often exacerbated by the cold weather.

-By Dr. Mandy Tsang – email@example.com
+By Dr. Mandy Tsang in Belize – email@example.com